What Is Conditional Probability?

 Conditional probability is a probability of an event where another event has already occurred and is represented as P(A|B) i.e. Probability of event A given event B has already occurred.
 It can be calculated by multiplying P (A and B) i.e. Joint Probability of event A and event B divided by P(B), Probability of event B

 Conditional probability is used only when there are two or more than two events are happening.
-And if there are too many events probability is calculated for each and every possible combination.
+And if there are too many events, the probability is calculated for every possible combination.

 Below are the methodology followed to derive the conditional probability of event A where Event B has already occurred.

-Step 1: Firstly, determine the total number of the event which makes the probability equals to 100 percent.
+Step 1: Firstly, determine the total number of the event, which makes the probability equals 100 percent.